vincetse/amazon-nova-samples/multimodal-generation/sample-apps/01-aws-summit-seoul-2025-comicai-studio/tooncraft/README.md

 - Text-guided image regeneration from a single food image
 - Spatial and temporal expansion of images via outpainting and video synthesis
 - Semantic-driven character generation from facial images
+- Virtual try-on applications with food theme using Nova Canvas

-By leveraging Amazon Nova models, each notebook explores a different use case of **visual content regeneration**, helping you understand how to build rich, creative pipelines for image and video applications.
+By leveraging Amazon Nova models, each notebook explores a different use case of **visual content regeneration and manipulation**, helping you understand how to build rich, creative pipelines for image and video applications.

 ## 📁 Notebooks